TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/30 - Amos/Amos 6/Amos 6.6.md

 ---

-that drink wine in bowls, and anoint themselves with the chief oils; but they are not grieved for the affliction of Joseph.
+who drink wine in bowls, and anoint themselves with the best oils; but they are not grieved for the affliction of Joseph.